josbraden/HashTag/README.md

 ### Parsing and Identifying Hashes from a File

-HashTag.py -f testdir/street-hashes.10.txt -hc
+`HashTag.py -f testdir/street-hashes.10.txt -hc`

-Output:
 Each identified hash outputs the hash, char length, hashcat modes (if found), and possible hash types.

 Using the -hc/--hashcat argument we get a file for each hash type if a corresponding hashcat mode is found.
 This makes the process of cracking hashes with hashcat much easier as you immediately have the mode and input file of hashes.

-HashTag.py -f hc-hashes -hc
+`HashTag.py -f hc-hashes -hc`

-Output:

 Again, using the -hc/--hashcat argument we get a file for each hash type if a corresponding hashcat mode is found.
 This is useful if you have a large file with different types of hashes.

 ### Traversing Directories and Identifying Hashes

-HashTag.py -d ./testdir -hc
+`HashTag.py -d ./testdir -hc`

-Output:

 There are three main things included in the output: